Solid locally analytic representations: Introduction

 \subsection{Acknowledgements}

-We heartily thank Eugen Hellman for pointing out the application of Theorem \ref{TheoIntroA} to the categorical $p$-adic Langlands correspondence, and Arthur--C\'esar Le Bras for many inspiring conversations that concluded in the stacky interpretation of locally analytic representations.
-We thank Lucas Mann for several discussions on six functor formalisms and their connection with representation theory.
-Finally, we thank Johannes Ansch\"utz, Ko Aoki, Yutaro Mikami, C\'edric Pepin, Vincent Pilloni, Peter Scholze and Matthias Strauch for their comments and corrections.
+We thank Eugen Hellmann for pointing out the application of Theorem \ref{TheoIntroA} to the categorical $p$-adic Langlands correspondence, and Arthur--C\'esar Le Bras for many inspiring conversations that concluded in the stacky interpretation of locally analytic representations.
+We thank Lucas Mann for several discussions on six-functor formalisms and their connection with representation theory.
+We thank Johannes Ansch\"utz, Ko Aoki, Yutaro Mikami, C\'edric Pepin, Vincent Pilloni, Peter Scholze, Matthias Strauch and Otmar Venjakob for their comments and corrections.
+Finally, we would like to thank the anonymous referee for their numerous and detailed corrections, which have helped us to improve the exposition of this article considerably.
 The first author was supported by the project ANR-19-CE40-0015 COLOSS.
-The second author thanks the Max Planck Institute for Mathematics for their hospitality during the preparation of this paper.
+The second author thanks the Max Planck Institute for Mathematics for its hospitality during the preparation and correction of this paper.